“Gordon’s Aviary,” “The Nunnery,” “Gordon’s Taming Cage,” “The Receptacle for Bolters…”

 I thought it might be a good idea to start making a list of them as I transcribe each report and add it to the database!

-As you can see from the list I’ve compiled thus far, the name “GORDON” became synonymous with the Female Factory in the police reports.
+As you can see from the list of nicknames I’ve compiled thus far, the name “GORDON” became synonymous with the Female Factory in the police reports.

 “GORDON” refers to ANN GORDON, the Matron of the Parramatta Female Factory between October 1827 and 1836.
 Gordon had a particularly difficult first day on the job as matron back in October 1827, what with the 1827 Riot that took place in the Factory that very day!